12 FEBRUARY 2018

 Sad to say that whilst a Lexus CT 200h has been the family car for the past three years I have never got around to producing a road test of it writes Malcolm Ginsberg.
 It may not have been the most inspiring automobile to own but it has got on with its job quietly and efficiently.

 In the meantime BTN has reported on its bigger brother, the IS 300h SE (see BTN 13 October 2014) and earlier models too.
-We said that the 2014 version of Toyota’s up-market brand was ‘exceptional’ and our experience of the CT 200h has been of a slick small five-seater, leisurely rather than quick, with a quality cabin.
+Our experience of the CT 200h has been of a slick small five-seater, leisurely rather than quick, with a quality cabin.
 The road test car’s two tone silver and black bodywork is very smart and it also came with an electric sunroof.

 Lexus hybrids are engineered to run on the power from their petrol engine and electric motor.
 But they can also pass the time of day in heavy town traffic on their electric engine alone.
 From experience expect 45mpg.
 The CT 200h is powered by the same 1.8-litre VVT-i four-cylinder petrol engine (Toyota's 2ZR-FXE) as used in the Auris and Prius, producing 73kW (98hp) and 142Nm (105lbf⋅ft) of torque, paired with electric motor/generators in the hybrid drive system; together the engine and electric motors produce up to 100kW (134hp) and 207Nm (153lbf⋅ft) of torque along with an electronically controlled continuously variable transmission.